-Pitney Bowes is committed to the highest standards of product quality and business integrity in its dealings with Suppliers and ensuring that working conditions in our supply chain are safe, that workers are treated with respect and dignity, and that manufacturing processes are environmentally and socially responsible.
+Pitney Bowes Inc. and all of its companies (collectively, Pitney Bowes) are committed to the highest standards of product quality and business integrity in its dealings with suppliers and ensuring that working conditions in our supply chain are safe, that workers are treated with respect and dignity, and that manufacturing processes are environmentally and socially responsible.